GNFulLT/GLocalization/README.md

 ### DefaultLocalizationManager
 Every program needs a default localization for UI and this class is responsible to handle it.
-If Localization manager doesn't have a key that DefaultLocalizationManager have, it will be take it from DefaultLocalizationManager.
+If Localization manager doesn't have a key that DefaultLocalizationManager have, it will take it from DefaultLocalizationManager.
 So if you forget to add a key to newly added Localization, it will use the default localization manager to handle it.

 ### **Current Supported File Types**